bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 **self.vectortype**

-Set to Vector type such as SwitchVector, NumberVector etc.
+Set to Vector type string such as 'SwitchVector', 'NumberVector' etc.

 **self.enable**